-Module electrical ratings are measured under Standard Test Conditions (STC) of 1000 W/m2 irradiance, with an AM1.5 spectrum, and a cell temperature of 25°C. Detailed electrical and mechanical characteristics of Canadian Solar crystalline silicon PV modules can be found in datasheets and on www.csisolar.com.
-The main electrical characteristics at STC are also stated on each module label.
+Module electrical ratings are measured under Standard Test Conditions (STC) of 1000 W/m2 irradiance, with an AM1.5 spectrum, and a cell temperature of 25°C. Detailed electrical and mechanical characteristics of Canadian Solar crystalline silicon PV modules can be found in datasheets, and on www.csisolar.com.
+Main electrical characteristics at STC are also stated on each module label.
 Please refer to the datasheet or the product nameplate for the maximum system voltage.

 Under certain conditions, a module may produce more current or voltage than its Standard Test Conditions rated power.
-As a result, electrical calculations and design must be performed by a qualified engineer or consultant.

-A correction factor should be applied to the open-circuit voltage (see Table 1 below), when determining component ratings and capacities.
+As a result, the module short-circuit current under STC should be multiplied by 1.25, and a correction factor should be applied to the open-circuit voltage (see Table 1 below), when determining component ratings and capacities.

-Table 1: Low-temperature correction factors for opencircuit voltage
+Table 1: Low temperature correction factors for opencircuit voltage